 In addition, unlike most smaller companies, Google's products have millions of monthly active users.
 Google's systems therefore need to be able highly scalable.
 As a consequence, you should expect part of the design discussion to focus on performance, efficiency and scalability.

-As mentioned previously, system design questions are usually either about diving deep into the design of a system you've previously worked on (e.g. Tell me about the design of the most complex project you've worked on).
-Or about designing a new system from scratch (e.g. How would you design Netflix).
+System design questions are usually either about diving deep into the design of a system you've previously worked on (e.g. Tell me about the design of the most complex project you've worked on), or about designing a new system from scratch (e.g. How would you design Netflix).

 2.2.2 Technical explanation questions